thcasey3/lrengine/docs/_sources/auto_examples/example.rst.txt

     # import numpy as np
     # etc.

 ..
-GENERATED FROM PYTHON SOURCE LINES 20-21
+GENERATED FROM PYTHON SOURCE LINES 21-22

 Set the path to a parent directory,

 ..
-GENERATED FROM PYTHON SOURCE LINES 21-22
+GENERATED FROM PYTHON SOURCE LINES 22-23

 .. code-block:: default

     path = "../path to parent directory"

 ..
-GENERATED FROM PYTHON SOURCE LINES 25-28
+GENERATED FROM PYTHON SOURCE LINES 26-29

 Define a function that accepts the parent directory and any additional arguments in the form of a dictionary and returns a list of outputs.
 The list must have a single value for each member of the list and have a **'len()'** equal to the list of **'classifiers'** given during the instantiation of the object below.

 ..
-GENERATED FROM PYTHON SOURCE LINES 28-37
+GENERATED FROM PYTHON SOURCE LINES 29-38

 .. code-block:: default